 To the left of the playstand is one of the wooden bookshelves, as you look into the dining area.
 These are literally the extent of 75% of Thomas’ toys.
 I rotate a few others in every now and then and he has a few at Grandma’s house, but I hate clutter and try to only keep what he plays with, haha!

 Behind this bookshelf is our homemade block creation area.
 Thomas’ godmother does woodworking, and she brought us HUNDREDS of these wood blocks, made with the softest birch and pine.
+There is no limit to what she can do with highly rated worm drive circular saws.
 Word has it her husband is currently make castle turrets too!

 Last but not least is our piano!
 This windowsill is also where we keep our wooden element stackers and our potted plants.
 I used to be a piano teacher full-time (you can read my overview of piano curriculums here, it’s still one of my most widely read posts!), and I’m just now starting to teach the boys.